Teen, 13, Faces Court Over Shocking Eastbourne Bus Stabbing

-A 13-year-old boy has appeared in court charged with causing grievous bodily harm (GBH) following a stabbing incident in Eastbourne.
+A 13-year-old boy has appeared in court charged with grievous bodily harm after a stabbing on a number 1 bus in Eastbourne.

-The 13-year-old was initially arrested on suspicion of attempted robbery and GBH.
-Following police questioning, he has now been formally charged with:
+The unnamed 13-year-old was initially arrested for attempted robbery and grievous bodily harm.
+Following police questioning, he now faces several charges:

 He has been bailed and is due to appear at Brighton Youth Court on 29 April.

-Sussex Police also confirmed that two other teenagers—a 14-year-old and a 16-year-old—have been arrested in connection with the incident.
-Both have been bailed with strict conditions while enquiries continue.
+Sussex Police also arrested a 14-year-old and a 16-year-old linked to the attack.
+Both have been released on bail under strict conditions while enquiries go on.

 Detective Inspector Sophie McGarel said: “This has been a complex and fast-moving investigation, where we have provided support to the victim and sought to ensure public safety as our first priority.